data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-II.md

 * See that the Titles for these are all in uppercase
 * Click the dropdown menu on the Title column
 * Choose 'Edit cells->Transform...'
-* In the Expression box type 'value.toTitlecase()'
+* In the Expression box type ```value.toTitlecase()```
 * In the Preview note that you can see what the affect of running this will be
 * Click 'OK'

 ##Undo and Redo
 OpenRefine lets you undo, and redo, any number of steps you have taken in cleaning the data.
-This means you can always try out transformations and ‘undo’ if you need to.
-The way OpenRefine records the steps you have taken even allows you to take the steps you’ve carried out on one data set, and apply it to another data set by a simple copy and paste operation.
+This means you can always try out transformations and 'undo' if you need to.
+The way OpenRefine records the steps you have taken even allows you to take the steps you've carried out on one data set, and apply it to another data set by a simple copy and paste operation.

-The ‘Undo’ and ‘Redo’ options are accessed via the lefthand panel.
+The 'Undo' and 'Redo' options are accessed via the lefthand panel.

-The Undo/Redo panel lists all the steps you’ve taken so far.
+The Undo/Redo panel lists all the steps you've taken so far.
 To undo steps, simply click on the last step you want to preserve in the list and this will automatically undo all the changes made since that step.

 The remaining steps will continue to show in the list but greyed out, and you can reapply them by simply clicking on the last step you want to apply.

-However, if you ‘undo’ a set of steps and then start doing new transformations, the greyed out steps will disappear and you will no longer have the option to ‘redo’ these steps.
+However, if you 'undo' a set of steps and then start doing new transformations, the greyed out steps will disappear and you will no longer have the option to 'redo' these steps.

-If you wish to save a set of steps to be re-applied later, or to a different project, you can click the ‘Extract’ button.
-This gives you the option to select the steps you want to save, and to copy the transformations included in the selected steps in a format called ‘JSON’
+If you wish to save a set of steps to be re-applied later, or to a different project, you can click the 'Extract' button.
+This gives you the option to select the steps you want to save, and to copy the transformations included in the selected steps in a format called 'JSON'

-To apply a set of steps you have copied or saved in this ‘JSON’ format use the ‘Apply’ button and paste in the JSON.
+To apply a set of steps you have copied or saved in this 'JSON' format use the 'Apply' button and paste in the JSON.
 In this way you can share transformations between projects and each other.

 Undo/Redo data is stored with the Project and is saved automatically as you work, so next time you open the project, you can access your full history of steps you have carried out and undo/redo in exactly the same way.

 ##Exporting data
 Once you have finished working with a data set in OpenRefine you may wish to export it.
-The export options are accessed through the ‘Export’ button at the top right of the OpenRefine interface
+The export options are accessed through the 'Export' button at the top right of the OpenRefine interface
 Export formats support include HTML, Excel and comma- and tab-separated value (csv and tsv).
 You can also write a custom export, selecting to export specific fields, adding a header or footer and specifying the exact format.

 ##Data types and Regular Expressions
 Understanding data types and regular expressions will help you write more complex transformations using GREL.

 Data types in OpenRefine
-Every piece of data in OpenRefine is has a ‘type’.
-The most common ‘type’ is a ‘string’ - that is a piece of text.
+Every piece of data in OpenRefine is has a 'type'.
+The most common 'type' is a 'string' - that is a piece of text.
 However there are other data types available and transformations let you convert data from one type to another where appropriate.
 The data types supported are:

 * String
 * Number